 Dr Benedict Wilkinson

-The common thread that runs through this broad portfolio of work is Ben's interest in and passion for, producing research which can improve policy and practice the wider world.
+The common thread that runs through this broad portfolio of work is Ben's interest in, and passion for, producing research which can improve policy and practice the wider world.
 Since joining the Institute in its inception in 2013, Ben has not only helped to shape the Institute’s growth, but also cultivated number of mechanisms for bringing academia and the worlds of government, business and the third sector together, such as Policy Labs, Policy Idol, the ESRC’s Impact Acceleration Account (of which he is Principal Investigator).

 He is the author or co-author of two books: the first is a co-edited volume (with Professor James Gow) published in 2017 by Hurst/Oxford University Press on the thought of Professor Sir Lawrence Freedman.
 His second book on terrorism as a strategy is also due to be published by Hurst and Oxford University Press in the autumn of 2018.
 He has lectured widely on issues relating to defence, security and foreign policy at a range of prestigious locations, including Cambridge University, the Foreign Office, Scotland Yard, the Royal College of Defence Studies and the Middle East Association.
-He is also a regular commentator in the national and international media (including the BBC, Civil Service World, the Independent, the Metro, the Conversation, the Financial Times and the Telegraph).
+His work has regularly featured in national and international media (including the BBC, Civil Service World, the Independent, the Metro, the Conversation, the Financial Times and the Telegraph).
 In 2015, he gave a live record lecture entitled Stories of Terrorism for BBC Radio Four.

 Ben was appointed an Associate Fellow of the International Centre for the Study of Radicalisation (ICSR) in 2013, a Fellow of the Royal Society of Arts in 2014, and a Fellow of the Higher Education Academy in 2015.